elucian/bee/syntax/overview.md

 **Notes:**
 * put statement can receive multiple parameters
 * put statement add new line by default
-* to avoid new line use coma separated parameters
+* to avoid new line use coma separated parameters or "say" statement
-* to avoid new line you must use "say" statement instead of "put"
 * multiple expressions or arguments are separated by comma
-* you can omit the parentheses when you call a method with one single parameter
+* you can omit the parentheses when you call a method with one single argument

 ## Data type